-As part of her 2019 EE Ford Community Engagement Fellowship, Charumathi is revamping the ONWG website, redesigned the organization’s logo, and created an ONWG promotional video.
+As part of her 2019 EE Ford Community Engagement Fellowship, Charumathi revamped the ONWG website, redesigned the organization’s logo, and created an ONWG promotional video.

 “Being able to make a real impact on a community organization, especially one which has so much love for others, has been a truly rewarding experience!”